 Disadvantages of Incorporating

 When you incorporate your small business, you'll have to file two tax returns each year, one for your personal income and one for the corporation.
 This, of course, will mean increased accounting fees.
-Unlike a sole proprietorship or partnership, corporate losses can't be deducted from the personal income of the owner.

 No Personal Tax Credits

-Another disadvantage of incorporating is that being incorporated may actually be a tax disadvantage for your business.
+It's possible that being incorporated may actually be a tax disadvantage for your business.
 Corporations are not eligible for personal tax credits.
 Every dollar a corporation earned is taxed.
 As a sole proprietor, you may be able to claim tax credits a corporation could not.

-4. Less Tax Flexibility
+Less Tax Flexibility

 Liability May Not Be as Limited as You Think

 When a corporation has what lending institutions consider to be insufficient assets to secure debt financing, they often insist on personal guarantees from the business owner(s).
-So although technically the corporation has limited liability, the owner still ends up being personally liable if the corporation can't meet its repayment obligations.
+So, although technically the corporation has limited liability, the owner still ends up being personally liable if the corporation can't meet its repayment obligations.

 Registering a Corporation Is Expensive

 Closing a Corporation Is More Difficult